-I grew up in Colorado and have always found inspiration in the abstract beauty of the terrain, colors, climate and wonder of that place.
+I grew up in Colorado and have always found inspiration in the abstract beauty of the terrain, colors, climate and wonder of that place, from the plains, to the front range, to the western slope.
 To my thinking, listening to music in its most pure, abstract form, offers a similar and equally profound experience.
 It is this pure form and experience that I strive to create in my music.
-To that end I focus much of my creativity on melodic line, counterpoint, color and clarity of form.
+To that end, I focus much of my creativity on melodic line, counterpoint, color and clarity of form.

 My creative work also embraces themes of time, perception and remembrance.
 I am fascinated by the many ways time is perceived in music and how our remembrance of places and moments are tied to music.
 My work also explores combining and juxtaposing both traditional and experimental ideas in new meaningful ways.